souvick91/ReticularNet/README.md

    ```
 2. **MATLAB**

-   * Ensure you have MATLAB R2022a or later with Deep Learning Toolbox.
+   * Ensure you have MATLAB R2023b or later with Deep Learning Toolbox.
-   * Add `matlab_scripts_and_checkpoints/` to your MATLAB path.
+   * Add script location to your MATLAB path.
 3. **Python**

    ```bash